mathieucarbou/MycilaJSY/README.md

 The "Ramp down time" is the time it takes for the JSY to return to 0W after the relay was opened.

-You can run the `PerfTests` from the examples.
-The numbers might change a little (be more accurate for example for 19200 bauds) but the order of magnitude should stay the same.

 **What these results mean ?**

 - Speed up the JSY allows to **read data faster** and consequently block less the program if not using any dedicated task to read the JSY